DORA metrics used as a compass connecting delivery performance to engineering decisions

 Consider two services in the same organization, same team, same tools:

-Change Failure Rate 6% 38%
+Change Failure Rate6%38%

 Same developers.
 Same deployment pipeline.
 Completely different DORA numbers.
 The difference is the code underneath.